Intuitive-Systems/open-taxonomy/README.md

 - Install [`cue`](https://github.com/cue-lang/cue?tab=readme-ov-file#download-and-install), version 0.7.x or higher
 - Install `make`
 - Run `bundle install`

+Note: For users with MacOS, make sure your XCode Command Line Tools are installed and up to date.
+You can do this by running `xcode-select --install` in your terminal.

 When editing cue files, run `cue fmt` to format them correctly.